-If you’re looking for turquoise water, fine white sand and towering karst cliffs, you’ll definitely find them at the beaches in Krabi!
+Turquoise water, fine white sand and towering karst cliffs, you’ll definitely find these at any Krabi beaches!

-Here is a list of 15 of the best beaches in Krabi that you need to visit right now and tips on how to get there and the best places to stay!
-I also have a map at the end of this blog post to help you find the exact location of all the beaches!
+In this guide, you’ll find a list of 15 of the best beaches in Krabi that you need to add to your Krabi itinerary, plus tips on how to get there and the best places to stay!
+I also have a map at the end of this blog post to help you find the exact location of Krabi’s top beaches!

 WHERE ARE THE BEST BEACHES IN KRABI?